openSUSE/security-team-blog/_posts/2026-07-15-selinux-seunshare.markdown

     receive world-readable or world-writable bits leading to unexpected attack vectors.

+{: #section-cve-assignments}
 5) CVE Assignments
 ==================

 We approached the upstream SELinux userspace utilities developers and suggested to assign CVEs for the two issues discussed above.
 Upstream informed us that they don't take care of CVE assignment themselves, however.
-Since Red Hat developers are also involved with upstream development, we are currently waiting for an agreement on who will assign CVEs to avoid duplicates.
+Since Red Hat developers are also involved with upstream development, we were waiting for an agreement on who will assign CVEs to avoid duplicates.
+On 2026-07-17, after the initial publication of this report, we received a response that there is no intention by RedHat developers to assign CVEs.
+As a result we assigned CVEs on our end as documented in the updated blog post.

 6) Timeline
 ===========